codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-shannon/README.md

 ## Purpose
-This program helps you track your budget for different categories of items.
+This program helps you track your budget for different categories of items and add expense items to different categories.
 You can create, edit, and delete category objects following the methods outlined below.

 ## Set Up
 1. clone the repo into whatever directory you choose